After training at London's Central School, I made my professional debut in a 1962

 Stewart Granger and Ricardo Montalban in a Hollywood production of DON JUAN IN HELL.

-With my sister Vanessa as Olga, I returned to the London stage playing Masha in THREE SISTERS in 1991 at the Queen's Theatre, London, and later
+With her sister Vanessa as Olga, she returned to the London stage playing Masha in THREE SISTERS in 1991 at the Queen's Theatre, London, and later

 played the title role in a television production of WHATEVER HAPPENED TO BABY JANE, again

 with Vanessa.
-Highlights of my early movie career also include THE NATIONAL HEALTH, EVERYTHING
+Highlights of her early movie career also include THE NATIONAL HEALTH, EVERYTHING

 YOU ALWAYS WANTED TO KNOW ABOUT SEX, THE HAPPY HOOKER and GETTING IT RIGHT.
 For American

-television I was seen in the series TEACHERS ONLY, HOUSE CALLS, CENTENNIAL and CHICKEN
+television she was seen in the series TEACHERS ONLY, HOUSE CALLS, CENTENNIAL and CHICKEN

 SOUP, while for the BBC she starred in THE FAINT-HEARTED FEMINIST, A WOMAN ALONE, DEATH OF

 A SON, CALLING THE SHOTS and FIGHTING BACK.
-I played Broadway again in MOON OVER
+She played Broadway again in MOON OVER

 BUFFALO (1996) with co-star Robert Goulet, and starred in the world premiere of Tennessee